mmartofel/rhacm-ansible-aap-2.5-setup/README.md

 ## Notes

 - The `venv/` directory is git-ignored and should not be committed.
-- If you need to reset your environment, simply re-run `00-setup-awx-cli.sh`.
+- If you need to setup or reset your environment, simply re-run `00-setup-awx-cli.sh`.
-- If you encounter issues, ensure your `oc` context is set to the correct cluster and namespace.
+- If you encounter issues, ensure your `oc` context is set to the correct RHACM hub cluster and namespace.

 ## Troubleshooting